IFRCGo/monty-stac-extension/README.md

 More detail on the field definition is available in the [Montandon model analysis](./model/README.md#hazard).

 - Examples:
-  - [Earthquake Hazard example](examples/item-hazard-eq-PAR.json): Shows usage of the extension for a earthquake hazard
-  - [Landslide Hazard example](examples/item-hazard-ls-PAR.json): Shows usage of the extension for a earthquake hazard
+  - [Flood Hazard example](examples/gdacs-hazards/1102983-1-affected.json): Shows usage of the extension for a flood hazard

 The hazard class represents a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation.
 UNDRR - https://www.undrr.org/terminology/hazard.